psychbruce/bruceR/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs.

-This is the first time to submit to CRAN.
+This is the first-time submission to CRAN.

 ## Downstream dependencies